ucsb-cs148-w24/project-pj11-songrater/team/sprint02/lect05.md

 Jeffrey:

 1. Very chill weekend, played board games, went grocery shopping, did laundry
-2. Finished setting up Discod API, there is now a Flask endpoint that will return song information from title, did some basic frontend
+2. Finished setting up Discogs API, there is now a Flask endpoint that will return song information from title, did some basic frontend

 Leyang: